April Amey- Advisory Board Member

 April is a survivor of incarceration in the California prison system and a survivor of domestic violence.
 She founded Mothers Educating Mothers at the California Institution for Women, CIW, in Corona, CA. The group helps women fight for their parental rights: custody, visitation, and decision on placement of their children.
 They also support women to navigate the court system.
 Prior to her incarceration Amey worked ten years as a nurse and is working to regain her license as Licensed Vocational Nurse, (LVN).
 Amey is a policy advocate and community activist.
 Since her release, she has worked as a reentry case manager, a parental and peer educator, and an advocate for family reunification.
-She is currently working as a house manager at a shelter for women who have come home from prison, or jail.
+She is currently working at a transitional housing project.

 Enisa Jakupovic, Board Member

 Thomas is a pre-and post-prison advocate.
 Thomas spent thirty-five years locked-up in the California prison system.
 Since his release, in 2017, Smith has provided resources and navigation support to other reentering into society.
 He developed a board of parole hearing packet, which has helped 250+ men, and women to be suitable for parole; men and women sentenced to life in prison and/or who had a three strikes conviction.
-He currently works full-time as Program Manager at men’s home run by the Timelist Group in Los Angeles.
-Thomas is working with Collective REMAKE to develop a cooperative business concept for an urban garden and worm farm, Worms4U.
+He currently works Amity Foundation in Los Angeles.

 Mary Sutton, Design and Management